BY NCHIMUNYA MIYOBA

 The district has six chiefdoms namely Nkana, Lumpuma, Mukutuma, Shimukunami, Funguluwe and Shibuchinga, which share boundaries with Kitwe, kalulushi, Mpogwe, Maisaiti, Luanshya, Chingola, Kasempa and Solwezi.

-According to the findings from a case study recently undertaken by the Centre for Theological Reflection (JCTR) in collaboration with the Centre for Trade Policy and Development (CTPD) and Save the children, the report findings states that mining activities in the district have not contributed significantly to the promotion of children’s rights to education, health, water and sanitation and social protection for their families.
+According to the findings from a case study recently undertaken the Centre for Theological Reflection (JCTR) in collaboration with the Centre for Trade Policy and Development (CTPD) and Save the children, the report findings states that mining activities in the district have not contributed significantly to the promotion of children’s rights to education, health, water and sanitation and social protection for their families.

 The report states that poor infrastructure, low value addition, smuggling and unaccounted for emeralds trade remain rampant in the district.